Next Generation Precision Medicine Program

 - Developing a childhood cell line atlas and data portal to enable cohort-level integrative genomic analyses.

 The Childhood Cancer Model Atlas (CCMA) was created through this program.
-The CCMA is the largest collection of high-risk paediatric solid tumour cell lines in the world, and one of the most valuable resources available for childhood cancer scientists globally.
+As the largest collection of high-risk paediatric solid tumour cell lines in the world, the CCMA is one of the most valuable resources available for childhood cancer researchers globally.
 It provides a collection of well annotated and characterised models of childhood cancer with associated functional genomics screens and includes a searchable data portal that can be accessed by scientists worldwide.
-Precise, detailed data like this help scientists to collaborate globally and drive clinical translation to help sick children.
+This open-source approach, couple with precise, detailed data, helps scientists anywhere collaborate and drive clinical translation to help sick children.